CAUGHT BETWEEN GOOD AND EVIL

 Was he alive?
 Or was this dream-like state really hell?
 Periods of awareness followed by bizarre dreams and nightmares punctuated by nothingness.

 He tried to remember who he was, but he had no memory of himself.
 No recollection of his past.
 Only a sense of emptiness.
-Of loss.

 How had he come to be here?